 Decarbonising as part of sustainable development

-Decarbonisation means reducing and, ultimately eliminating, carbon dioxide emissions.
-It is essential in tackling climate change a fundamental issue facing all industries.
+Decarbonisation means reducing, and ultimately eliminating, carbon dioxide emissions.
+It is essential in tackling climate change and a fundamental issue facing all industries

 The rail industry intends to decarbonise through improved energy efficiency, new power sources and modal shift.

 Our members are committed to the pursuit of a net zero carbon railway.
 Less carbon means less cost, and the more ambitious we are, the more we are helping the country meet its carbon targets.

 Being ‘carbon smart’ is one of the rail industry’s Sustainable Development Principles.